bens4lsu/theskinny-publish/Content/blog2/interesting-facts.md

 But we didn't really know why we were being asked for an interesting fact about ourselves.
 And given the fact that we spend 40+ hours a week staring into the glow of a monitor while seated in a cube farm makes it difficult to come up with things that could be described as "interesting."

-(In case you were wondering, my fact was <i>not</i>, "I got in trouble for ridiculing the CEO of the company that bought us on my personal web site."
+(In case you were wondering, my fact was *not*, "I got in trouble for ridiculing the CEO of the company that bought us on my personal web site."
 I would have liked to put that, but I was too chicken shit.)

 Anyway, while people struggled to come up with their interesting facts, I typed the ones that amused me in a text file.
 I thought it might be good to save for posterity.
 Then, I saved the file and forgot all about it.